-Between the 5th and 6th month, the changes in my hair density were clear and apparent.
-This increase in density is especially noticeable when you look at my 5th and 6th month post op video on Youtube.
+Between the fifth and sixth month, the changes in my hair density were clear and apparent.
+This increase in density is especially noticeable when you look at my fifth and sixth month post op video on Youtube.
 My hair is getting thicker week by week.
 Appearance-wise, my left temple is catching up with the right.
 In addition, the hairs I lost as a result of shock loss have completely grown back.

 I am close to having the Elvis like hairstyle that I have dreamed about for a long time.